Boris’s pals severely underestimate the intelligence of the British public | Tom Peck

 In the last couple of months, we have now had the same spectacle twice.
 The actual prime minister, on the television, humbly claiming not to have known that the party he was at was a party, on each occasion referring to a different party.
 Johnson’s lack of humiliation humiliates the rest of us.

 But mainly, it humiliates his party.
-How many times, exactly, has Grant Shapps had to tour the broadcast studios, as he did again on Wednesday morning, to defend the so obviously indefensible.
+How many times, exactly, has Grant Shapps had to tour the broadcast studios, as he did again on Wednesday morning, to defend the so obviously indefensible?
 This time, the best he could offer was that the prime minister “is human, he made a mistake”.

 In December, the prime minister told a television news reporter that there had been “no breaches of the rules” in Downing Street, and that, “the guidelines were followed at all times”.
 This was said directly in response to Allegra Stratton saying the same thing, on camera but in private, and then being unable to prevent herself from laughing at the utter ridiculousness of it.